airladon/ThisIGet/src/content/Math/Geometry_1/Radians/explanation/ivid/script.md

 Next, let’s rearrange the relationship for the angle.
 Now, as both arc length and radius are a measure of length, this tells us that angle is a ratio, or unitless quantity, and we just use symbols like degrees or  radians to signify the denominator of the ratio.
 90 degrees is 90 360ths of a circle, and 2 radians is 2 /2π of a circle. -->

 # 13, 14, 15
-Next, we can look at the relationship and see the arc length is really just the angle scaled by the radius.
+Next, we can look at the relationship and think of the arc length as being the angle scaled by the radius.
 Therefore, in the special case where the radius is 1, the arc length and angle are the same.

-This simplifies problems considerably, and as a result radians and circles with radius 1 (also called unit circles), are often used to find the solutions problems to involving circles, arcs or rotations.
+This simplifies problems considerably, and as a result circles with radius 1 (also called unit circles), are often used to find the solutions to problems to involving circles, arcs or rotations.

 # 16, 17, 18
-So what we have so far is:
+So let's review what we have so far:
 * A radian is the angle where the arc length and radius length are equal
 * There are 2π radians in a circle
 * Using radians allows us relate arc length, radius length and angle directly

 # 19, 20
+Next, let's see why radians (and not degrees) are used almost exclusively in mathematics, science and enginerring.

+We start this by figuring out how to convert between radians and degrees.
-Both as radians and degrees are useful in different areas, we need to know how to convert between them.
-We can do this by understanding that an angle in degrees and radians is actually expressing the same portion of a circle.
+An angle in degrees, and an angle in radians, is actually the same angle expressing the same portion of a circle.

-We can now rearrange this equation and find the scaling factor that converts radians to degrees, and similarly the factor to convert degrees to radians.
+We can now rearrange this equation and find the scaling factor that converts radians to degrees, and similarly the scaling factor to convert degrees to radians.

-And using this, we will be able to see why radians are used almost exclusively in mathematics, science and engineering.

 # 21